MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## Deploy OneDrive using Microsoft Endpoint Configuration Manager

-To deploy the OneDrive sync app to Windows or the mobile apps to Android or iOS by using Microsoft Endpoint Configuration Manager, see [Deploy OneDrive apps by using Microsoft Endpoint Configuration Manager](deploy-on-windows.md).
+To deploy the OneDrive sync app to Windows using Microsoft Endpoint Configuration Manager, see [Deploy OneDrive apps by using Microsoft Endpoint Configuration Manager](deploy-on-windows.md).

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSr]

 Before you can deploy applications to computers running macOS, you need to complete some prerequisite tasks on the Microsoft Endpoint Configuration Manager site.
 For detailed information about these prerequisites and how to prepare a Configuration Manager environment for Mac management, see [Prepare to deploy client software to Macs](/configmgr/core/clients/deploy/prepare-to-deploy-mac-clients/).
-When you’ve completed the prerequisites, you can deploy applications to Macs by completing the steps described in [How to Create and Deploy Applications for Mac Computers in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/jj884158(v%3dtechnet.10)/).
+When you’ve completed the prerequisites, you can deploy applications to Macs by completing the steps described in [Create Mac computer applications with Configuration Manager](https://docs.microsoft.com/configmgr/apps/get-started/creating-mac-computer-applications).
 For information about configuring the OneDrive sync app for macOS, see [Deploy and configure the new OneDrive sync app for Mac](deploy-and-configure-on-macos.md).

 ## Manage OneDrive